This post may contain affiliate links. Please read our disclosure policy.

 With chicken, pasta, and a creamy pesto sauce, this is a pretty heavy meal.
 I like to serve it with a simple garden salad on the side.
 If I’m feeding a larger crowd, I’ll whip up a loaf of garlic bread, too.

-Another option is to add some veggies to the pesto pasta.
-Fresh spinach, sun-dried tomatoes, yellow squash, mushrooms, or cherry tomatoes would all be fantastic in this dish.
+Another option is to add some veggies to the pasta.
+Fresh spinach, kale, or sun-dried tomatoes could simply be added and simmered with the sauce.
+Or sauteed broccoli, asparagus, mushrooms, or cherry tomatoes would all be fantastic.

 Looking for some more easy pasta recipes to add to your recipe box?
 Try these: